Skip to main content

 Charles Julian Bishko, who died in 2002, taught at UVA for almost 40 years and was admired for his scholarship on the histories of Spain and Portugal.
 He had an international following: In 1986, Bishko received one of Spain’s highest honors, the Order of Isabel la Catolica.
 Bishko was also a Fellow of the Medieval Academy of America and an elected member of the Spanish Royal Academy of History.
 When he retired from UVA in 1977, he received a special tribute from the Spanish Embassy in Washington, D.C.

-“I always looked forward to Mr. Bishko’s classes in medieval history,” wrote Oscar Aylor (Col ’62).
+“I always looked forward to Mr. Bishko’s classes in medieval history,” wrote Oscar Aylor (Col class of ’62).
 “What on the surface seems like a very dry subject became both entertaining and informative. …

 “I will never forget a class where he was talking about the Crusades and the growth of Islam in the Middle East.
 This was when we knew very little about this ancient religion.
 He took off his jacket, climbed up on his desk, creating a homemade minaret, and gave the Muslim call to prayer from start to finish.
 He was always very interested in his students, and his door was always open.
 He loved his subject matter, and he loved sharing it.”

-Valentina Brashers (Med ’82, Res ’85) is a professor of nursing emerita and founder of the ASPIRE center, which trains nursing students to reduce medical errors and improve patient services and staff engagement.
-“Her incredible love, compassion and immense knowledge of pathophysiology/immunology inspired me and made me thirst for more,” wrote Jennifer Thomas (Nurs ’11).
+Valentina Brashers (Med class of ’82, Res class of ’85) is a professor of nursing emerita and founder of the ASPIRE center, which trains nursing students to reduce medical errors and improve patient services and staff engagement.
+“Her incredible love, compassion and immense knowledge of pathophysiology/immunology inspired me and made me thirst for more,” wrote Jennifer Thomas (Nurs class of ’11).
 “The education I received in her lecture hall still guides my clinical practice even seven years after graduating!”

 Ming-Jer Chen is the Leslie E. Grayson Professor of Business Administration.
 He is the author of Inside Chinese Business: A Guide for Managers Worldwide, among other publications, and is considered an authority in East-West dialogue.
 As such, he often serves as a keynote speaker at various international symposia.